strange/datestring/README.md

 are not prefixed with a percentage sign (%) in *datestring*.

-Characters not matching a conversion specification will be copied to the output verbatim.
-Character specification can be escaped with a backslash (\\).
+Characters not matching a conversion specification will be copied to the output verbatim when formatting and matched against input when parsing.
+Meaningful characters can be escaped with a backslash (\\).

 <table>
     <thead>